The University of Texas at Austin

 Jeff coordinates the Bureau's Near Surface Observatory and conducts coastal, geologic hazards, and near-surface geophysics projects at the Bureau.
 His principal research interest, geophysical applications in the shallow subsurface, combines an academic background in geophysics and extensive professional experience in coastal and near-surface strata.
 He specializes in applying borehole, surface, and airborne electromagnetic induction methods and seismic reflection and refraction methods to help solve geological, hydrological, environmental, and engineering problems.

-Jeff has served as principal investigator in more than 55 studies funded by State, Federal, and regional agencies and has published more than 160 articles, reports, and abstracts.
-He is a Fellow of the Geological Society of America, a past recipient of the Gold Award from the Environmental and Engineering Geophysical Society (EEGS) and is a past president of EEGS and AAPG's Division of Environmental Geosciences.
+Jeff has served as principal investigator in more than 60 studies funded by State, Federal, and regional agencies and has published more than 180 articles, reports, and abstracts.
+He is a Fellow of the Geological Society of America, a past recipient of the Gold Award from the Environmental and Engineering Geophysical Society (EEGS) and a former president of EEGS and AAPG's Division of Environmental Geosciences.

 Quaternary geology and geomorphology